-Dirty dishes from a family dinner requires at least one change of suds and changing it is a break in drying action, seen as a secret signal among dryers to disappear – maybe into the living room, today to the bathroom (probably never the outhouse) – then to be rooted out when production resumed.
+Dirty dishes from a family dinner required at least one change of suds and changing it was a break in drying action, seen as a secret signal among dryers to disappear, maybe into the living room, to the bathroom, but always to be rooted out when production resumed.
 Often we’d loose someone to the main party.
-You can’t afford to have too many of these interruptions.
+You couldn’t afford to have too many of these interruptions.

 As domestic chores go, dishes aren’t so bad.
 I don’t mean like Little House on the Prairie, those eight full length novels about the glory of flawless housework being the sole worth of a woman.
 But doing the dishes is one of the more artful chores, a convivial task with people, meditative with one.
 It signals the end of a cycle of kitchen work and permission to sit soft, a lovely phrase from our grandmother that Eleanor always used.
 Sitting soft was our reward for a job well done.